 Let it lay in yogurt for a couple of hours and then throw it on the braai (barbeque).
 Lay strips of bacon over the top to allow moisture to enter the meat.
 Since flavor mostly sits in the fats of meat, make sure that the bacon is not a super fatty variety and pass off the taste of pork to the dish and overwhelm the game taste.
 The yogurt will help take away some of the overpowering gamey flavor that put some people off and instead make the flavor softer.
 This is a good way to prepare the meal if children are eating with you.
 If you are in the bush, rub the steak with a little salt and pepper, cook it to a maximum of medium rare on open flame, and enjoy.
 If you are looking for a full recipe with measurements, you can find that here.

 An alternative to yogurt bath is marinating the steaks for a minimum of 24 hours in a wine based marine with all the spices your heart desires.
 Be careful not to overpower the flavor with too much garlic or salt.
 Some people say that you can marinate the meat in Coke with spices, but if you choose to do this, it will turn to ground beef if left in there for more than a couple hours.

 Finally, Kudu is also great in a casserole-like dish to make a stew which is known as Römertopf.
-Wild about you has a good recipe if you are looking for something more exact oxycontin 80 mg.
 A Römertopf is a Dutch word for a type of clay pot used for cooking (see picture).
 Chop up winter vegetables like carrots and potatoes, and cut up the steak into bite size pieces.
 Römertopf cooking keeps the nutrients and (importantly) the juices in the dish.
 This is a great warm wintertime alternative to the braii.